microsoft/DirectX-Graphics-Samples/Libraries/D3D12RaytracingFallback/developerguide.md

 * #### No Callable shaders
 Callable shaders are not yet supported.

-* #### No Cross libs dependencies
-All raytracing shaders are expected to be contained within a single DXIL library.

-* #### No Export Renames
-Export renames for state objects are not supported

 * #### D3D12_RAYTRACING_ACCELERATION_STRUCTURE_BUILD_FLAGS for compaction are ignored
 Both D3D12_RAYTRACING_ACCELERATION_STRUCTURE_BUILD_FLAG_ALLOW_COMPACTION and D3D12_RAYTRACING_ACCELERATION_STRUCTURE_BUILD_FLAG_MINIMIZE_MEMORY are ignored by the Fallback Layer